Vietnam says Chinese vessel violated its sovereignty in South China Sea

-HANOI (Reuters) - Vietnam on Friday accused a Chinese oil survey vessel and its escorts of violating its sovereignty and demanded that China remove all of its ships from Vietnamese waters.
+HANOI (Reuters) - Vietnam on Friday accused a Chinese oil survey vessel and its escorts of violating its sovereignty and demanded that China remove the ships from Vietnamese waters.

 Vietnam and China have for years long been embroiled in a dispute over the potentially energy-rich stretch of waters in the South China Sea.

-On Wednesday, two U.S.-based think tanks reported that Chinese and Vietnamese vessels had engaged in a standoff in lasting several weeks near an oil block in Vietnam’s exclusive economic zone.
+On Wednesday, two U.S.-based think tanks reported that Chinese and Vietnamese vessels had engaged in a standoff lasting several weeks near an oil block in Vietnam’s exclusive economic zone.
 Neither Beijing nor Hanoi have directly confirmed or denied the reports.

 “Over the last several days, the Chinese survey ship, Haiyang Dizhi 8, and its escorts conducted activities in the southern area of the East Sea that violated Vietnam’s exclusive economic zone and continental shelf,” Vietnam’s Foreign Ministry spokeswoman Le Thi Thu Hang said in a statement, referring to the South China Sea.